LLNL/merlin/docs/source/modules/advanced_topics/advanced_topics.rst

 +++++++++++++++++++++++

-Spreading this workflow across multiple machines is a simple modification of the above workflow: simply add additional host names to machines list in the worker config.
-The caveats for this distribution is that all systems will need to have access to the same workspace/filesystem, as well as use the same scheduler types (VERIFY THIS).
-The following resource block demonstrates using one host for larger simulation steps, and a second host for the smaller post processing steps.
+Spreading this workflow across multiple machines is a simple modification of the above workflow: simply add additional host names to the `machines` list in the worker config.
+A caveat for this feature is that all host systems will need to have access to the same workspace/filesystem.
+The following resource block demonstrates usage of one host for larger simulation steps, and a second host for the smaller post processing steps.
 In this case you simply need an alloc on each host, and can simply execute ``run-workers`` on each, with ``run`` only needed once up front to send the tasks to the queue server.

+..
+TODO: do all host systems need to use the same scheduler type?

 .. code-block::yaml